cvs-health/android-compose-accessibility-techniques/doc/content/ContentGrouping.md

 ## Apply any `onClick` handling to the appropriate content group

 For clickable grouped content (such as cards or list items that allow drilling down to a detailed view), apply an `onClick` handler or a `Modifier.clickable()` property to the appropriate layout group composable.
-Doing so will set `Modifier.semantics(mergeDescendants = true)` implicitly.
+Doing so will set `Modifier.semantics(mergeDescendants = true) {}` implicitly.

 (Note: The hard-coded text shown in these examples is only used for simplicity. _Always_ use externalized string resource references in actual code.)